Rixter21/ofo-redo/design.md

    - Acts as a "heartbeat" file to indicate server availability
    - Uses direct object creation instead of file reading to prevent race conditions
    - Removed excessive logging to improve performance
+   - **New in v1.3**: File is now initialized before server starts listening
+   - **New in v1.3**: Periodic updates every 30 seconds to maintain accurate status
+   - **New in v1.3**: Graceful shutdown handler to mark server as offline when stopping

 2. **Registration Check**:

    - register-sw.js checks for server availability before registering the service worker
    - If server is unavailable, it unregisters any existing service workers
    - Only registers the service worker when server is confirmed to be running
-   - Implements request timeout (3 seconds) to prevent hanging connections
+   - Implements request timeout (5 seconds) to prevent hanging connections
-   - Validates timestamp to ensure server is recently active (within the last hour)
+   - **New in v1.3**: Added initial delay (3 seconds) before checking server availability
+   - **New in v1.3**: Implemented retry mechanism (3 attempts with 2 second delay)
+   - **New in v1.3**: More lenient timestamp validation during server startup
    - Uses cache-busting techniques to prevent stale data issues

 3. **Periodic Check**: